Jayfeather233/CPP_Project5/report.md

 bool operator==(const Mat<_T> &a) const;
 ```

 Before these operations, I'll check the matrix size and data.
+If cannot operate, it will **throw an exception**.

 ```cpp
 //Take operator+ as an example